 Transcripts and certificates

-22. All students undertaking credit-bearing short courses shall be entitled to a transcript produced by SPA detailing the period of study, credit undertaken and awarded, and the mark achieved.
+22. All students undertaking credit-bearing short courses shall be entitled to a transcript produced by Student Registry detailing the period of study, credit undertaken and awarded, and the mark achieved.